-This evaluation is written at a student’s request and only after the student completes all committee application requirements by the stated deadline.
+This evaluation is written at a student’s request and only after the student completes all PAC application requirements by the stated deadline.
 The committee application requires submission of letters of recommendation, resume, autobiography, activities grid, supplemental information form, as well as an interview with the PAC.

 Importance of the Committee Evaluation

-When and How to Solicit Letters
+When and How to Solicit Supporting Letters of Recommendation

 Applicants should give their referees plenty of advanced notice and time to write a letter of recommendation (a month or even two), but also give them a deadline.
 Students should be sure to clearly communicate their deadlines.

-Students should be sure to keep in touch with letter writers and of course communicate their successes.
+Applicants should be sure to keep in touch with letter writers and of course communicate their successes.
 A thank you note should follow, thanking the recommender for his/her assistance and support.

 Quantity of Letters